jmussman/auth0-enterprise-ldap/README.md

     ![okta-authentication-rule](./.assets/okta-authentication-rule.png)

 1. Open the authentication policy for the *Okta Dashboard*.
+This is to prevent the bind and test users from accessing the dashboard and attempting to change their passwords.

 1. Add a new rule named *Deny LDAP Read-Only and LDAP Users.
     1. Deny access to the end-user dashboard.